EARnagram/lessons/sec1/css_positioning_box_model/README.md

 #### Practice Display

 In `<div id="inline-vs-block">`, notice what happens when you change width, height, margin, and padding for inline, block, and inline-block elements.

-Take 5 minutes to alter these in the Chrome Dev Tools.
+Take a few minutes to alter these in the Chrome Dev Tools.

 ## Positioning